 - Share contents with other users by means of public or private links.

 - Get on with teamwork: access Google Docs and edit documents collaboratively, create spreadsheets or presentations.

 - 15 GB of free online storage.

 - History of changes.

 - Open up to 30 different file formats.

 How much storage space does Google Drive offer us?

 The service offers us three different plans, one of which is free whilst the other two have to be paid for.
 They offer us an online hard drive with a different capacity depending on the price chosen:

-- Free drive: 15 GB of space.
+- Free drive: 15 GB of free space.
 By default, it's the option that all Google's users have.
 You only need to access your email account.

 - 100 GB drive: for 1.99€ per month of 19.99€ a year you can have 100 GB of space.